 This is the Moment’s Privacy Statement.
 We are based in Toronto, which means our privacy practices are governed by laws in Canada.

-Read on for more information about how we manage your personal information through the work we do.
+Read on for more information about how we manage your personal information through the projects we do.
 If you have any questions about this Statement or any other privacy practice at The Moment, please contact our Privacy Officer.

 That means that a) we sometimes collect information that could identify you personally, and b) we sometimes use new and creative ways to connect and inspire people as clients, partners, or colleagues.
 We need the respect of our clients to be successful at both; we respect your privacy because we respect you.
 As partners.
 As clients.
 As people.